VDI (Virtual Desktop Infrastructure)

 - Some more useful information (Tips and Tricks): Client, Browser

 Download VMware Horizon View Clients

-Demonstration of installation and launching VMware Horizon View Client 5.4 for Windows 64-bit
+Demonstration of installation and launching VMware Horizon Client 4.4.0 for Windows (newer version are much the same).

 The VMware View Client is available in the Synaptic Package Manager.